bkoz/weaviate/README.md

 ### Installation
 1) Install the `oc` and `helm` programs on your client workstation.

-2) Login with `cluster-admin` privileges and create an openshift project
+2) Login to Openshift and create a project.

 ```bash
 PROJ=weaviate
 oc new-project ${PROJ}
 ```

 3) Begin by reviewing the [Weaviate Kubernetes Installation docs](https://weaviate.io/developers/weaviate/installation/kubernetes).
-As a quick start, configure the [example helm chart values](values.yaml) file in this repo.
+As a quick start, use the [example helm chart values file](values.yaml)  in this repo.
+  - Configuration options
-    - Set your desired api keys in the example `values.yaml` file.
+    - Set your desired api keys by renaming the default values in the example `values.yaml` file.
 See lines 153 - 154.
-      - This example `values.yaml` enables the following:
+      - This example `values.yaml` enables the following sections:
         - `apikey`
         - `text2vec-huggingface`
         - `generative-openai`

+4) Configure and run the helm installer and wait for the weaviate pod to become ready.

 - Add the weaviate repo to the helm configuration.

 ```bash
 helm repo add weaviate https://weaviate.github.io/weaviate-helm
 ```

-4) Run the helm installer and wait for the weaviate pod to become ready.
+- Install Weaviate
 ```bash
 helm upgrade --install "weaviate" weaviate/weaviate --namespace ${PROJ} --values ./values.yaml
 ```